Daily Houserule tweets: January 2023

 But a twist: If any item is destroyed – during carving or later – all items carved from that horn lose Ghost Weapon!

-So carving 10 shuriken worth $5000+ each is awfully tempting, but very likely to leave you with a lesser handful of fine and ornate but mundane throwing stars.
+So carving 10 shuriken worth $5000+ each is awfully tempting, but the many crafting rolls are very likely to leave you with a lesser handful of fine and ornate but mundane throwing stars.

-(Adventure idea: A mad faerie is killing Good forest spirits with a small karkadann knife.
-The PCs can’t catch her, but destroying the matching knife made from the same horn will neutralize her terrible weapon.
-Naturally, said knife’s owner has no intention of parting with it…)
+(Adventure idea: A mad faerie is attacking Good forest spirits with Night, a small knife made from karkadann horn.
+The PCs can’t catch her – but destroying Day, a matching knife made from the same horn, will neutralize Night.
+Unfortunately, Day’s owner has no intention of parting with it…)

 346